-For the 2020-2021 school year, the State Board of Education shall develop minimum criteria of relevant education or employment experience to qualify to contract as an adjunct instructor in each career and technical education career cluster.
-The criteria shall weigh work experience and industry recognized licenses or credentials over educational attainment level.
+The minimum criteria of relevant education or employment experience to qualify to contract as an adjunct instructor in each career and technical education career cluster is approved in SBE policy EVAL-023.

 (G.S.
 115C-157.1 SL 2019-185 Section 2.(a), SBE Policy EVAL-023)